Adeilnos/dbms_project/readme.txt

-first run db.py and then type: streamlit run app.py
+first run db.py (errors about users can be ignored) and then type: streamlit run app.py